cujomalainey/ant-arduino/README.md

 ## Uploading Sketches

 Uploading sketches with a Leonardo is as simple as connecting the Arduino to your computer and uploading.
-When using a single serial port Arduino, such as the UNO, the jumpers on the ANT Radio must be disconnected.
+When using a single serial port Arduino, such as the Pro Mini (3.3V), the jumpers on the ANT Radio must be disconnected.
 Then, after upload, reconnect the lines to have access to the serial port.
 Always remember to power off the Arduino before moving the jumpers.

 ## Configuration

 To use this library your ANT radio must be loaded with the ANT Network Processor firmware.
+See Wiki for recommended wiring.

 ## Questions/Feedback